CommunistMountain/BalanceModFork/checklist.md

         <li>Stun Bomb: Cooldown from 17s to 15s.</li>
         <li>Lock Bomb: Cooldown from 15s to 12s.</li>
         <li>Small Bomb: Rarity from 1 to 4, cost from 45 to 70, fire chance from 10% to 0%.</li>
-        <li>Mini-Beam: Cost from 20 to 60 (sell price from 10 to 30).
-Fire chance from 10% to 0%.</li>
         <li>Hull Beam: Cooldown from 14s to 16s.</li>
         <li>Halberd Beam: Rarity from 2 to 4, cost from 65 to 80.</li>
         <li>Glaive Beam: Rarity from 5 to 3, cost from 95 to 75, cooldown from 25s to 24s, split into 8s over 3 charges.
 Its damage is equal to the number of charges. (todo fix the targeting bug)</li>
-        <li>Fire Beam: Cooldown from 20s to 18s, speed from 5 to 7, fire chance from 80% to 90%.</li>
         <li>Anti-Bio Beam: Rarity from 5 to 4.</li>
     </ol>
     <li>DRONES:</li>